pythonhealthdatascience/stars-shiny-simmer/README.md

   > The materials in this repo are experimental.

-> Looking for an interface to a Python DES model?
-We have tested code available for [streamlit](https://github.com/pythonhealthdatascience/stars-streamlit-example) and [Shiny for Python](https://github.com/pythonhealthdatascience/stars-ciw-example)
+>  🐍 **Looking for an interface to a Python DES model?**  🐍
+>   We have tested code available for [streamlit](https://github.com/pythonhealthdatascience/stars-streamlit-example) and [Shiny for Python](https://github.com/pythonhealthdatascience/stars-ciw-example)

 ## Overview